mcneel/computeclient_js/docs/NurbsSurface.rst

    :rtype: NurbsSurface
 .. js:function:: RhinoCompute.NurbsSurface.createNetworkSurface1(curves, continuity, edgeTolerance, interiorTolerance, angleTolerance, multiple=false)

-   Builds a surface from an autosorted network of curves/edges.
+   Builds a surface from an auto-sorted network of curves/edges.

    :param list[rhino3dm.Curve] curves: An array, a list or any enumerable set of curves/edges, sorted automatically into U and V curves.
-   :param int continuity: continuity along edges, 0 = loose, 1 = pos, 2 = tan, 3 = curvature.
+   :param int continuity: continuity along edges, 0 = loose, 1 = position, 2 = tan, 3 = curvature.
    :param float edgeTolerance: tolerance to use along network surface edge.
    :param float interiorTolerance: tolerance to use for the interior curves.
    :param float angleTolerance: angle tolerance to use.